Posts Categorized: Blog

 Why We Chose Denver: RR&A’s Newest Office Location

-Why We Chose Denver: RR&A’s Newest Office Location written by Rachel Reese When deciding on our next office location, the team at RR&A looked at three factors.
+Why We Chose Denver: RR&A’s Newest Office Location written by Rachel Reese Published August 6, 2025 When deciding on our next office location, the team at RR&A looked at three factors.
 First, we looked for a city that had a good culture fit.
-Next, we sought out a place where we could find top legal talent.
-And last but… Read more »
+Next, we sought out a place where we could find top legal… Read more »

 Finding the Sweet Spot: Balancing Career, Culture, and Counsel at RR&A

-Finding the Sweet Spot: Balancing Career, Culture, and Counsel at RR&A written by Matt Reynolds Over the course of a legal career, fortunate attorneys will have the chance to work in a variety of settings.
-Working for a large firm, a boutique firm, or as in-house counsel all present unique challenges and opportunities.
-Whether an… Read more »
+Finding the Sweet Spot: Balancing Career, Culture, and Counsel at RR&A Written by Matt Reynolds Published September 5, 2025 Over the course of a legal career, fortunate attorneys will have the chance to work in a variety of settings.
+Working for a large firm, a boutique firm, or as in-house counsel all present unique challenges… Read more »

 Securities Offerings: How to Know If Your Capital Raise Is Legal or an Expensive Mistake